kam193/assemblyline-services/README.md

 Service to get information about IPs and domains.
 Currently supported:

- - IP data from MMDB files (you have to configure them yourself),
+ - IP data from MMDB files (you can configure your own, the default one is [GeoOpen](https://cra.circl.lu/opendata/geo-open/)),

 ### PCAP Extractor